Sign for the Ponderosa Trail

 Directions

-From Williams, turn south on Fourth Street (Forest Road 173/Perkinsville Road) for 3.5 miles to Forest Road 140.
-Turn left on FR 140 and continue for 3 miles to Forest Road 132.
-Turn left onto FR 132 and follow it to Dogtown Lake.
-Roads are paved and graveled for all-weather use.
+From Williams, turn south on Fourth Street (County Road 73/Perkinsville Road) and drive about 3.5 miles to Forest Road 140.
+Turn left on FR 140 and continue approximately 3 miles to Forest Road 132.
+Turn left onto FR 132 and follow it to Dogtown Lake Campground.
+FR 140 and FR 132 are gravel roads.

 Amenities